Proportionality and the Limits of Welfarism: Proofs Omitted From the Main Text

 (iii) Suppose $(P_1, k_1)$ and $(P_2, k_2)$ are disjoint laminar instances with $P = P_1 + P_2$, $k = k_1 + k_2$ and such that $n/k = n_1/k_1 = n_2/k_2$.
 Run Phragm\'en's sequential rule on $P$ until time $k/n$.
 Since the subprofiles $P_1$ and $P_2$ are disjoint (different voters and different candidates), the set of candidates $W$ elected until this time point is exactly the union of candidates elected by Phragm\'en's rule run on the two profiles separately.
 Let $W_1$ be the candidates elected for $P_1$, and $W_2$ those for $P_2$.
 By the inductive hypothesis, for $j=1,2$, we have $|W_j| = k_j$ because the rule terminates in time $k_j/n_j = k/n$, and $W_j$ is laminar proportional.
 Hence, $W = W_1 \cup W_2$ is laminar proportional, and Phragm\'en's sequential rule at time $k/n$.

 The proof establishes that on any laminar instance, Phragm\'en's sequential rule terminates in time $k/n$.

-(b) We prove that Rule X is laminar proportional by induction on $k$.
+(b) We prove that Equal Shares is laminar proportional by induction on $k$.
 Let $(P,k)$ be a laminar instance. (i) If $P$ is unanimous, then the rule is obviously laminar proportional on $(P,k)$. (ii) After electing a unanimously approved candidate, each voter's budget is reduced to $1-\frac1k$.
-According to the definition of Rule X, if a coalition $V$ of voters wishes to buy a candidate, this costs each voter $n/(k|V|)$.
+According to the definition of Equal Shares, if a coalition $V$ of voters wishes to buy a candidate, this costs each voter $n/(k|V|)$.
 Now change currency by multiplying all remaining budgets and purchase costs by the factor $k/(k-1)$.
 Then each voter's budget is 1, and buying a candidate costs $n/(k-1)$.
-Thus, we can see that from now on Rule X proceeds as if it was run on the instance $(P_{-c}, k-1)$. (iii) Suppose $(P_1, k_1)$ and $(P_2, k_2)$ are disjoint laminar instances with $P = P_1 + P_2$, $k = k_1 + k_2$ and such that $n/k = n_1/k_1 = n_2/k_2$.
-Then it is clear that Rule X, run on $(P,k)$, proceeds exactly as if run in parallel on the instances $(P_1, k_1)$ and $(P_2, k_2)$, since by $n/k = n_1/k_1 = n_2/k_2$ the prices in all three instances are the same.
+Thus, we can see that from now on Equal Shares proceeds as if it was run on the instance $(P_{-c}, k-1)$. (iii) Suppose $(P_1, k_1)$ and $(P_2, k_2)$ are disjoint laminar instances with $P = P_1 + P_2$, $k = k_1 + k_2$ and such that $n/k = n_1/k_1 = n_2/k_2$.
+Then it is clear that Equal Shares, run on $(P,k)$, proceeds exactly as if run in parallel on the instances $(P_1, k_1)$ and $(P_2, k_2)$, since by $n/k = n_1/k_1 = n_2/k_2$ the prices in all three instances are the same.

 (c) In \Cref{ex:laminar-two-parties}, the committee $\{c_1, c_2, c_3, c_4\}$ is one of the optimal committees under PAV, but it is not a laminar proportional committee.
 Refer to the introduction for another instance with a unique PAV committee that fails laminar proportionality. \end{proof}